A detailed comparison of cross platform app development frameworks

 What is cross platform app development?

-That’s why, over the last decade, cross platform app development has grown into a popular method for building and distributing applications.
-How can we define cross platform app development?
+Over the last decade, cross platform app development has become a popular method for building and distributing applications.
+What is cross platform app development?
 Cross platform app development is the process of creating apps for multiple operating systems and platforms from the same codebase, which enables developers to reuse code.
 Maintaining a single copy of the code is, after all, much easier than managing multiple projects.

 At the same time, it’s important to note that covering several platforms with a single tool/toolset is tough.
 Each platform has its own unique architecture and implementation of platform-specific APIs.
 Mobile app development frameworks can take opinionated approaches to tackle this issue—some focus on delivering native-like performance and compatibility, while others prioritize ease of learning and speed of development.